PEP Rapid Response to the COVID-19 Pandemic

 This initiative is part of PEP's response to the COVID-19 pandemic.
-PEP is supporting a further 11 research projects on the Social and Economic Recovery and Response from COVID-19 (SERRC), with funding from Canada’s International Development Research Centre (IDRC), and hosting online discussions relating to the policy response to the COVID-19 crisis.
+PEP is supporting a further 11 research projects on COVID-19 Responses for Equity (CORE), with funding from Canada’s International Development Research Centre (IDRC), and hosting online discussions relating to the policy response to the COVID-19 crisis.

 Projects selected for PEP-support

 Seven projects, in six countries, are being supported under PEP's Rapid Response to the COVID-19 Pandemic initiative (full list below).
 Two projects are being conducted in low-income economies or fragile or conflict-affected situations (LIE/FC).

 |Effects of socioeconomic variables on Covid-19 infections and mortalities in Brazilian municipalities||Brazil||2021-03|